 Item Type: Air Bag Scan Tools & Simulators.

-3-4 working days.
-Usually we declare a lower price on DHL invoice to help with customs clearance.
-If your address belongs to remote area, customer will need to pay remote handling cost or we will change to ship by EMS.
+3-5 working days.
+Usually we declare a lower value on DHL invoice to help with customs clearance.
+If address belongs to remote area, customer will need to pay remote handling cost or we can change to ship by EMS.
 Please remember to leave message if you have any special requirement.Yanwen Express: